Labor Day starts with $70+ in savings on Coursera Plus. Save 40% for 3 months.

 Read more: What Are Certificate Programs?
 A Guide

 A career in talent management can be very rewarding.
 As a talent manager, you may hold a variety of job titles.
-A few potential positions and their annual US salary (base pay and bonuses, commissions, and other additional pay) include:
+A few potential positions and their median annual total US salary (which includes base salary and additional pay, which represent profit-sharing, commissions, bonuses, and other compensation) include:

 Editorial Team